hanishkvc/prgs-rustland-libs-loggerk/README.md

 Currently console target has been implemented.
 However other targets can be easily added by implementing the logger trait wrt a given target.

+### macro

+A macro called ldebug! is defined, which generates code to call log_d with the string data passed to it, but only in debug builds.
+In release builds, no code is generated.